python-sdbus/python-sdbus/docs/common_api.rst

 .. py:data:: DbusDeprecatedFlag
     :type: int

-    Mark this method or propety as deprecated in introspection data.
+    Mark this method or property as deprecated in introspection data.

 .. py:data:: DbusHiddenFlag
     :type: int